MemVerge/nf-float/README.md

 * `MMC_PASSWORD` for login password

-### Configure with NextFlow secrets
+### Configure with Nextflow secrets

-User can use NextFlow secrets to input the credentials.
+User can use Nextflow secrets to input the credentials.
 Here is an example:

 ```bash
 nextflow secrets set MMC_USERNAME "..."